Should I be Worried About Cracks Around My Windows?

 Energy Efficiency

-Cracks around windows will often compromise the overall energy efficiency of your home.
+Cracks around windows compromise insulation and allow heated air to escape, which is one of the hidden expenses of outdated windows that many homeowners don’t realize until they see rising energy bills.
 These can lead to air leakage and more importantly, hamper the insulation between the interior and exterior of the house.

 Maintaining an energy-efficient home is very important.
 Addressing the cracks in the wall under and around windows can help improve the energy efficiency of your home.